- 16 oz box pasta (elbow or shell)

-- Cook the pasta one minute shy of al dente (still a bit firm) according to the package instructions.
+- In a large pot, add 5 cups of water a little salt and bring to a boil.
+Pour in pasta.
+Let it cook slowly until most of the water cooks away.
+Be sure to cook pasta one minute shy of al dente (still a bit firm) according to the package instructions.
 This will allow the noodles to not overcook in the oven.

 - DO NOT DRAIN NOODLES!
 This is one of my moms main tip for getting a super creamy consistency.
 There should be a little water left in the pasta.
 If there is a ton of water left, you can drain off a little, but be sure to leave at least 1 cup of pasta water.
 This will help with the creamy texture.